Doctor Who Unbound: Background

-From 2017 to 2021, David Bradley reprised the role of First Doctor in Big Finish's The First Doctor Adventures range, having played the character in the 2017 Christmas special "Twice Upon A Time" and 2022 Centenary special "The Power of the Doctor" as well as 2013 docudrama "An Adventure in Space and Time" in which he played original First Doctor actor William Hartnell.
-The latter which he co-starred with Jemma Powell, Jamie Glover and Claudia Grant who played actors Jaqueline Hill, William Russell and Carole Ann Ford in the docudrama as well as playing the actors's original parts of Barbara Wright, Ian Chesterton and Susan Foreman.
-On 11 February 2022, it was announced that Stephen Noonan would instead takeover the role of the First Doctor with a portrayal closer to the character's original depiction.
+From 2017 to 2021, David Bradley reprised the role of the First Doctor in Big Finish's The First Doctor Adventures range, having played the character in the 2017 Christmas special "Twice Upon A Time" and 2022 Centenary special "The Power of the Doctor" as well as 2013 docudrama "An Adventure in Space and Time" in which he portrayed original First Doctor actor William Hartnell.
+Bradley co-starred with Jemma Powell, Jamie Glover and Claudia Grant who had played actors Jacqueline Hill, William Russell and Carole Ann Ford in the docudrama as well as playing the actors' original parts of Barbara Wright, Ian Chesterton and Susan Foreman.
+On 11 February 2022, it was announced that Stephen Noonan would instead take over the role of the First Doctor with a portrayal closer to the character's original depiction.
 In April 2022, Executive Producer Nicholas Briggs expressed interest in producing further stories with Bradley.
 In Issue 167 of Big Finish's magazine Vortex, Briggs teased further stories featuring Bradley's portrayal, saying "We've some very exciting plans afoot for further stories with David Bradley — something quite out of the ordinary and rather delightful."
 On 17 April, it was announced Bradley would continue to play a new alternate version of the First Doctor alongside Powell, Glover and Grant as alternate versions of their respective characters, but now as part of the Unbound range instead, in a series titled The First Doctor Unbound.
 Producer David O’Mahony stated that the series would take "stylistic inspiration" from “The Peter Cushing feature films".